Stephan's Quintet: X-rays

 As NGC 7318B collides with gas in the group, a huge shock wave bigger than the Milky Way spreads throughout the medium between the galaxies, heating some of the gas to temperatures of millions of degrees where they emit X-rays detectable with the NASA Chandra X-ray Observatory.
+HCG 92 has a X-ray luminosity of log $L_X$= 42.16 ± 0.04 erg s⁻¹ and has a hot intragroup gas temperature of 0.75 ± 0.08 keV (~9 million K).

 Molecular hydrogen emission

 The NASA Spitzer Space Telescope, which detects infrared radiation, discovered a very powerful molecular hydrogen signal from the shock wave between the galaxies.
 This emission is one of the most turbulent formations of molecular hydrogen ever seen, and the strongest emission originates near the center of the green area in the visible light picture discussed earlier.
 This phenomenon was discovered by an international team led by scientists at the California Institute of Technology and including scientists from Australia, Germany and China.
 The detection of molecular hydrogen from the collision was initially unexpected because the hydrogen molecule is very fragile and is easily destroyed in shock waves of the kind expected in Stephan's Quintet.
 However, one solution is that when a shock front moves through a cloudy medium like the center of the group, millions of smaller shocks are produced in a turbulent layer, and this can allow molecular hydrogen to survive.